chanwit/ekz/docs/cmd/ekz_create_cluster.md

 ```
   # Create an EKS-D cluster with the default provider
   # The KubeConfig will be merged to $HOME/.kube/config.
+The default cluster name is 'ekz'.
   ekz create cluster

   # Create cluster and name it 'dev'